fiskaltrust/rollout-doc/technical-operations/rollout-automation/shop-templating.md

 ## Create & Edit Template

-At 'Configuration->Template' you can see the existing templates, copy or edit them and create new ones.
+At `Configuration->Template` you can see the existing templates, copy or edit them and create new ones.

 ![Template List](./images/template-shop-list.png)